ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 13 individuals were identified as plague-positive based on a combination of PCR assays, shotgun sequencing, and targeted enrichment for the *[[Yersinia pestis\|Y. pestis]]* whole genome (Tables @tbl:plague_positive_high_coverage and @tbl:plague_positive_low_coverage).
 Of the 13 individuals, 9 had chromosomal coverage sufficient for phylogenetic analyses (>= 3X mean depth).

 Overall, plague was detected in 4% (13/325) of all individuals in this study (Table @tbl:site_summary).
 When excluding plague-negative archaeological sites, this estimate rises to 8.2% (13/159) of individuals. *[[Yersinia pestis|Y. pestis]]* was observed primarily in the Medieval Period, with no evidence of plague in the Viking Age settlements at Ribe Lindegärden or the Early Modern cemetery at Horsens.

-> **Kat's Notes**:<br>
-> - Absence of plague in Viking/Early Modern sites could easily be a false negative.<br>
-> - These periods are sparsely sampled, with fewer sites and individuals sampled.<br>
+However, these positivity rates suggest that the absence of plague in Viking settlements could be a false negative as the Viking period is sparsely sampled (N=20).
+Absence of plague at Klosterkirken (1600-1800) is less likely to be a false negative, as the site represents the second largest sample size (N=50) and plague was detected in every other site from the Horsens region.

 > **Questions for Julia Gamble**<br>
 > - Do you have sex and age estimates for these individuals?
 Some are missing in the database.<br>
 > - Are G25A and G25B two individuals from the same grave?
 If so, very interesting!<br>